ojalmeida/GREST/README.md

 ### Usage

-Having in hands an active database, maybe containing something like this:
+Having you in hands an active database, maybe containing something like this:

 *Employees*